manodeep/hinge/README.md

 These are the following compile options that will be active in the near-future ::

-* BGC2  		-- Read-in [Rockstar] (https://bitbucket.org/gfcstanford/rockstar "Rockstar Repository") halo catalogs that have been written in the ``bgc2`` format
+* BGC2  		-- Read-in [Rockstar](https://bitbucket.org/gfcstanford/rockstar "Rockstar Repository") halo catalogs that have been written in the ``bgc2`` format
 * USE_OMP   -- Enable OpenMP parallelization

 Running HINGE